Disappearance of Alissa Turney

-Alissa Turney (born April 3, 1984) is an American girl who was last seen aged 17 in the Phoenix, Arizona area on May 17, 2001.
+Alissa Turney (born April 3, 1984) was an American girl who was last seen aged 17 in the Phoenix, Arizona, area on May 17, 2001.

 Background

-Alissa Marie Turney of Phoenix, Arizona was born in 1984 to parents Barbara Farner and Stephen Strahm.
+Alissa Marie Turney of Phoenix, Arizona, was born in 1984 to parents Barbara Farner and Stephen Strahm.
 Alissa's parents divorced when she was three years old, and her mother, Barbara, married a man named Michael Turney.
 Michael, who had three children from a previous relationship, adopted Alissa and her older brother John.
 Shortly after they married, Michael and Barbara had a child of their own, Sarah.
 Barbara died of cancer when Alissa was nine years old, leaving Michael to raise all six children as a single parent.

 At the time of her disappearance, Alissa lived with her adoptive father, Michael Turney, and half-sister Sarah Turney.
 The other children were adults and no longer lived at home.
 She worked at the fast-food restaurant Jack in the Box, and had a boyfriend.

 Disappearance

 May 17, 2001, was the last day of Alissa's junior year at Paradise Valley High School.
-According to her stepfather, he dropped her off in the morning as usual, then picked her up around lunchtime.
+According to her adoptive father, he dropped her off in the morning as usual, then picked her up around lunchtime.
 Allegedly, they had an argument and she stormed off.
 Later, he and Sarah found a note in her bedroom, written by Alissa, claiming that she was running away to California.
 However, she had left her cell phone and other personal items behind.
 That night, Alissa had plans to go to a party, but did not attend.

-On May 24, 2001, Turney claimed that he received a phone call from a California number where Alissa swore at him before hanging up.
+On May 24, 2001, Michael Turney claimed that he received a phone call from a California number during which Alissa swore at him before hanging up.

-In 2008, Turney claimed that Alissa was killed by two "assassins" from the International Brotherhood of Electrical Workers and that she was buried in Desert Center, California.
+In 2008, Michael claimed that Alissa was killed by two "assassins" from the International Brotherhood of Electrical Workers and that she was buried in Desert Center, California.